 April is the nightmare month for taxpayers; the time when you must file your tax returns or incur the wrath of the Internal Revenue Service.
 If you lose important documents, such as the form 1099, April can become even more agonizing to get by.

 That’s why the last two months leading up to tax day should be spent collecting all the necessary forms for filing your taxes.
-These include your form W-2, write-off receipts for taxes, and 1099 for miscellaneous income.
+These include your form W-2, write-off receipts for taxes, and form 1099 for miscellaneous income.

 If you misplace or lose your form 1099, you’ll most likely fail to file your tax return in time, and you might get slapped with a few penalties.